-I'm going to start this article off with a bit of a rant and confess something to you right off the bat: I cannot— cannot— with all that is in me, stand William Shakespeare.
-Honestly, as a lover of literature and the arts, I do not understand the hype.
-To begin with, I have never found his stories to be as breathtakingly brilliant as many claim.
+I'm going to start this article off with a bit of a rant and confess something right off the bat: I cannot— cannot— with all that is in me, stand William Shakespeare.
+As a lover of literature and the arts, I just don’t get the hype.
+To begin with, I have never found his stories to be as breathtakingly brilliant as so many claim.
 In fact, Shakespeare seems to have a habit of creating protagonists that are impossible for the reader to identify with or see themselves in.
-I was annoyed by Romeo and Juliet, who I felt were vapid teenagers given to whim and easily duped, and annoyed with the story overall for its very twisted, very mistaken portrayal of what love actually is; and I also detested Hamlet, because I thought he was a creep who had an obvious incestuous attachment to his mother, and who furthermore was paralyzed by his own neurosis.
-These are not main characters a normal reader would want anything good to happen to, and the stories themselves don't draw a person in.
-That's an entirely subjective opinion of course, but can we all at least stop pretending that Shakespeare was a literary genius?
+I was annoyed by Romeo and Juliet, who I felt were vapid teenagers given to whim and easily duped, and annoyed with the story overall for its very twisted, very mistaken portrayal of what love actually is; and I also detested Hamlet, because I thought he was a creep who had an obvious incestuous attachment to his mother, and who further was paralyzed by his own neurosis.
+These are not main characters a normal reader would want anything good to happen to, and the stories themselves don’t draw a person in.
+That’s an entirely subjective opinion, I know, but can we all at least stop pretending that Shakespeare was a literary genius?

 In short, Shakespeare may in fact be the most overrated writer in human history to date.
 Much ado about nothing.